gitNitroTitan/nomadicity-client/README2.md

 You can start testing the product by logging in with your respective Google account or using the guest login button if you only wish to view the project without exploring all functions.
 If authenticated, use the home page buttons to view all the pins created in a random fashion.
 The best way to begin is to:

-* Create a profile on the profile page
+* Create a board on the board form page

-* Click the plus icon to create a board to store your hikes under

 * Create hikes under the board to have a collection of hikes based on your thought process or inspiration you wish to display.